Evidence Snapshot

 The current product evidence is useful, but it does not unlock public value movement.

-Bridge separates testnet operating funds from product solvency, reserve, collateral, and mainnet liquidity.
+Bridge separates source-pool inventory from product solvency, reserve, collateral, and destination-chain admission.

-Source-wallet inventory policy names which assets can be used in a test drill.
+Source-wallet inventory policy names which assets can be used inside a live lane.

-Operator or faucet refill receipts are evidence of testnet funding coordination only.
+Pool refill receipts are evidence of source-pool posture only.

-Per-test spend records, low-balance warnings, and overspend refusal keep drills bounded.
+Per-lane spend records, low-balance warnings, and overspend refusal keep routes bounded.

-Testnet balance is not reserve backing, collateral, or product solvency.
+Pool balance is not reserve backing, collateral, product solvency, or a redemption promise.

 Public pages must not expose private wallet, key, seed, signer, or provider material.